brltty/brltty/README.txt

 canute-table
    Manage which table is used to render text on the Canute's braille display.

+canute-cursor
+   Manage how the cursor is rendered on the Canute's braille display.

 canute-parameter
    Show/set the values of BrlAPI parameters.